noyqdave/accounting-ledger-service/docs/use-case-scenarios.md

 ### Overview
 **Actor**: External System/User
 **Goal**: Record a new expense transaction in the ledger
-**Precondition**: Feature flag "create-transaction" is enabled
+**Precondition**: System is operational and available

 ### Detailed Flow

 ![Transaction Creation Sequence](diagrams/use-case-creation.mmd)

 ### Success Criteria
-- Transaction is created with valid UUID
+- Transaction is created with a unique identifier
 - Amount and description are preserved
-- Timestamp is set to current time
+- Timestamp shows when the transaction was created
-- Transaction type is correctly set to EXPENSE
+- Transaction type is correctly set to expense
-- HTTP 200 response with created transaction
+- User receives confirmation with created transaction details

 ### Error Scenarios
-- **Invalid Amount**: HTTP 400 if amount ≤ 0
+- **Invalid Amount**: Transaction is not created if amount is zero or negative
-- **Empty Description**: HTTP 400 if description is null/empty
+- **Empty Description**: Transaction is not created if description is missing or empty
-- **Feature Disabled**: HTTP 403 if feature flag is disabled
+- **Feature Disabled**: Transaction creation is unavailable if the feature is disabled

 ---